data-integration-toolkit/ditk/extraction/named_entity/CharNer/README.md

 # CharNER: Character-Level Named Entity Recognition
+This repository is based on the following paper<br>
 Onur Kuru, Arkan Ozan Can, and Deniz Yuret.
 Charner: Character-level named entity recognition.
 In Proceedings of the 26th International Conference on Computational Linguistics, pages 911–921.
 Osaka, Japan, December 2016